-Activity note: St. John's Church has steps up to churchyard, garden paths, uneven ground.
-Walker house second floor accessible only by stairs.
+Activity note: The Maggie Walker house second floor is accessible only by stairs.
 Botanical Gardens require walking to see, probably one-half mile at minimum.
 Footwear suitable for outdoors recommended

 Breakfast: Breakfast at the hotel.

-Morning: We’ll proceed to St. John's Church.
-Here at the namesake for Church Hill, we'll learn its history and importance as the setting for the Second Virginia Convention in 1775, at which Patrick Henry made his famous "Liberty or Death" speech.
-Among those buried in the churchyard are George Wythe, who taught law to Jefferson, and Edgar Allan Poe’s mother.
-Next we’ll head to the Maggie Walker House, a National Park Service site, built by the pioneer African American female banker and civic leader of the late 19th-early 20th century period.
+Morning: We’ll proceed to the Maggie Walker House, a National Park Service site, built by the pioneer African American female banker and civic leader of the late 19th-early 20th century period.
 The house is in the Jackson Ward neighborhood, much of it built in the 19th century, and in the early 20th century the leading African American section of Richmond.
 Next we’ll motorcoach to Lewis Ginter Botanical Garden, fast becoming one of the great botanical gardens in North America.